Sometimes the most challenging part of owning a float tent or tank of any kind is figuring out where to put it in your house.

 How much room do you need?

 Our tents are 8ft x 4ft which is similar in size to a twin bed.
+Our tanks are slightly larger at 9'9" x 4'9".
 You will also need about one foot circumference around the float tent for cleaning + maintenance.

 What kind of floor does it need?